johnblackmar22/LazyUncle-simplified/DATA_ARCHITECTURE.md

 - **v1.0** - Initial schema definition
 - **v1.1** - Added deep cleaning for Firebase undefined values
 - **v1.2** - Enhanced address validation and occasion types
+- **v1.3** - Added AI recommendation metadata to gifts and dual storage architecture

 ---

 *This document should be updated whenever data schemas change.
 All developers must reference this document when working with data structures.*